DeToxers/DeToxipyServer/README.md

 ___
 ## Getting started
 <a id="start"></a>
-- Clone the repository and ensure you have Docker and Docker Compose installed.
-Run "docker-compose up --build" from your command line and then go to localhost in your browser.
+- Clone all the repositories.
+Start the chatbot server, the django server, and the D3 server.
 ___

 ## Routes